heartbeatsjp/check_log_ng/README.md

 optional arguments:
   -h, --help            show this help message and exit --version             show program's version number and exit --dry-run             Do dry run.
-It does not update seek files and a cache
+The seek files are not updated and cache
-                        file.
+                        file is not used.
 If log format is not correct, it prints an error message.
   -l <filename>, --logfile <filename>
                         The file names of log files to be scanned.
 The metacharacters * and ? are available.
 To set multiple